 “Can’t the sheep look after themselves?”
 I asked my father.
-“After all, they know how to bleat and munch grass, and there isn’t much else that they do.”
+“After all, they know how to bleat and munch grass, but there isn’t much else that they do.”

-But father said it was important work.
-And most of importantly of all, I must keep my eyes peeled for the wolf, in case he came sneaking into the fields and grabbed one of the spring lambs.
+Father said it was important work, and most of importantly of all, I must keep my eyes peeled for the wolf – in case he came sneaking into the fields and grabbed one of the spring lambs.

-And the villagers grabbed sticks, rolling pins, and pitch-folks and came running up to the field to chase away the wolf.
+The villagers grabbed sticks, rolling pins, and pitchforks and came running up to the field to chase away the wolf.

 But when they got there, all was peaceful.
 The lambs were frolicking as usual, quite unmolested.

-But none of the villagers laughed with me.
-Some of them grumbled and the blacksmith became quite angry and shouted at me.
-But he was just a bad sport who couldn’t see the funny side of my joke.
+None of the villagers laughed with me.
+Some of them grumbled and the blacksmith became quite angry and shouted at me – but he was just a bad sport who couldn’t see the funny side of my joke.

-And when they all arrived breathless in the field I again called out:
+When they all arrived breathless in the field, I again called out, “Ha ha!
+Fooled you!”

-And this time, quite a few of the villagers were angry with me, and I got quite an ear-wigging from the blacksmith, the teacher, and the iron-monger.
+This time, quite a few of the villagers were angry with me, and I got quite an ear-wigging from the blacksmith, the teacher, and the iron-monger.
 When I got home, my father was furious and told me that I had a stupid sense of humour.
-But I thought it was funny.
-And so did my friends.
+But I thought it was funny – and so did my friends.

 About a week after that, I was sitting up on the hill watching my father’s sheep as usual.
-It was getting on for evening, and the sun was setting behind the forrest.
+It was getting on for evening, and the sun was setting behind the forest.
 I would have to spend the night out there, and oh, how lonely and bored was I. Then all of a sudden the sheep dogs started to bark and the flock was running around and bleating like they had all gone mad.
-Only they hadn’t.
-There was a wolf among the sheep and he had seized a lamb.
+Only they hadn’t; there was a wolf among the sheep and he had seized a lamb.